hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2022-05-99-a-few-thoughts-about-my-cmpt-363-user-interface-design-course-summer-2022/item.md

 ---
-title: "A Few Thoughts About... the launch of CMPT-363 User Interface Design Summer 2022"
+title: "A Few Thoughts About... the Launch of CMPT-363 User Interface Design Summer 2022"
 date: 05/09/2022
 published: true
 continue_link: true